SannaJuoperi/LogBook_CyberSecurity/README.md

 2.12.2024 2 hours I continued to work on the code.
 I notice that const = [, storedUsername, storedPasswordHash, userUUID] = user; needs a comma in the first spot.
 After making that small change, everything worked well.
 I took the ZAP test afterward and I named that test "Added-A-Logging-2-12-2024.md".
 After that, I took the second test with .HAR and named that test "Second-test-after-adding-a-logging-2-12-2024.md".
 I noticed that there are difference between tests: The second test has line User Agent Fuzzer | Informational | 24 |.

+3.12.2024 1 hour I helped the same schoolmate with Phase 2 in a Teams meeting to get his system up and running.

-I have worked 54 hours.
+I have worked 55 hours.